tmenant/gd-starter/README.md

 # Godot C# Starter Template

-A starter template for Godot 4.x using C#.
-This project is designed to eliminate the boilerplate of starting a new game by providing a minimalist architecture, essential managers, a modular UI system, and an in-game developer console right out of the box.
+This project starter is designed to eliminate the boilerplate of starting a new game by providing a minimalist architecture, essential managers, a modular UI system, and an in-game developer console right out of the box.

 ## Features Included